 While if you haven't been to Chcicago yet, you should goooooo- the good news is, you don't have to travel far to enjoy some delicious Chicago style Italian beef.
 You'll only have to go as far as your local grocery store.
 Another bonus?
 You're crockpot is going to do most of the work It's a win-win!

-Searing in the flavor: Making the dry rub for the Chicago Italian Beef recipe
+Searing in the flavor: Making the dry rub for the Slow Cooker Shredded Beef

 This Slow Cooker Chicago Style Italian Beef recipe starts off with a good sized chuck roast, and a super flavorful rub of dried herbs.
 Before adding the beef to the crockpot, you'll coat it in a quick and simple dry rub, and sear the meat well.
 This not only gives the meat a great umami richness, it also helps seal in the Italian flavors in the dry rub.

-Layer up the slow cooker roast beef, and let it simmer
+Layer up the Italian pot roast in the slow cooker, and let it simmer

 Finishing the crockpot Chicago Italian Beef